r-devel/outreachy/README.md

-# outreachy
+# Outreachy

-Manage the R Project participation in Outreachy
+A repository to define tasks related to Outreachy projects.